riteshbisht/Ezshop/bluelist-base-iOS/README.md

       pod install

+Keep in mind that when using cocoapods, you must use the app's .xcworkspace file, and not the .xcodeproj file.

 Running this iOS sample (bluelist-base-iOS)
 ---

-You may now open the project's .xcworkspace file, and get started!
+You may now open the project's .xcworkspace file (if using cocoapods), and get started!

 See the instructions in [Build an iOS app using the Mobile Data cloud service](http://www.ibm.com/developerworks/library/mo-ios-mobiledata-app/index.html) for more information about how to import this sample into your Xcode development environment and run the sample in a mobile emulator.
+Note: If you've installed dependencies using cocoapods, you may skip steps: 1.7-1.9